MoonDevelopmentsLLC/AstalaMail/README.md

 Q: Is there mobile support?
 A: Android!

+Q: Release cycle?
+Software support?
+A: Maintained as long as MoonDevelopments is around or a community is there for it.

 📜 License
 Not sure yet but its free to download or build yourself, if you plan to make money off of it, please purchase a license from me, its cheap and lifetime.